imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/what-is-an-ethereum-wallet.md

 Remember, funds are not sent to the private key, but to the public ethereum address - not to be confused with the public key.
 I know the wording is confusing.

-## Using Seed Phrases To Create Accounts
+## Using Seed Phrases To Create Ethereum Accounts

 Some accounts are created using Bip seed phrases - special kinds of phrases that can generate private keys.
 The tool I recommend generates a type of Bip phrase called a Bip39 seed phrase.